mollie/api-documentation/source/guides/pagination.rst

 For this reason the Mollie API only returns a subset of the requested set of objects.
 In other words, the Mollie API chops the result of a certain API method call into pages you're able to programmatically scroll through.

+.. _pagination-in-v2:

 Pagination in v2 API endpoints
 ------------------------------
 The ``v2`` API endpoints use the so-called cursor pagination method.
 In short, this ensures the objects in a page do not get shifted when a new object is created with the same account in the meantime, by paginating by object ID rather than by page number.

+You can get the next page of objects by following the ``next`` link.

 Response object
 ^^^^^^^^^^^^^^^